dotnet/docs/docs/framework/wcf/how-to-create-a-wcf-client.md

     5. Select the **Console App (.NET Framework)** template, and enter *GettingStartedClient* for the **Name**.
 Select **OK**.

-2. Add a reference in the **GettingStartedClient** project to the <xref:System.ServiceModel> assembly.
+2. Add a reference in the **GettingStartedClient** project to the <xref:System.ServiceModel> assembly:

     1. In the **Solution Explorer** window, select the **References** folder under the **GettingStartedClient** project, and then select **Add Reference** from the shortcut menu.